 #6 Keep Your Workspace Clean

-Cooking curry is often a messy affair — your stove may end up with spills everywhere as the thick stew boils.
+Cooking curry is often a messy affair — your stove may end up with spills everywhere as your Indian curry cooks.

 But don’t wait for deep cleaning day to give your stove a proper wipe-down.
-Letting these spills linger on the stovetop means the curry smell will gladly stick around.
+Letting these spills linger on the stovetop means the curry smells will gladly stick around.

 So be sure to give your stovetop a good scrub.
 Don’t forget to clean the sides, behind the stove, as well as the interior and exterior of your range hood.